1. What were the key elements of your training on the run up to the row?

 - probably the most important technique that I now use is to “focus on the process”, i.e. what needs to be done TODAY to bring me closer to my goal?
 So I have a very vivid image in my mind of the goal itself – how it will feel to arrive at the end of the journey, how this fits into the bigger picture of my life direction, etc – and I know what needs to be done in the here and now to work towards that goal.
 But I refuse to contemplate tomorrow and all the other days that will pass between where I am now and where I want to be.
 I find that just too overwhelming.
 I concentrate on taking it one day, one stroke at a time.

-5. Technical Training; What training did you do in terms of systems on the boat and general seamanship?
+5. What preparation did you do in terms of systems on the boat and general seamanship?

 Probably one of the best things that I did during my preparations for the Atlantic was to spend a total of 6 weeks at sea in relatively small sailing boats.
 For 4 weeks I sailed on a Sigma 38 in the Eastern Atlantic, from Cape Verde to the Azores, and then a loop to the north of the Azores (we were aiming for the UK, but the weather was too hostile and we had to turn back).
 This gave me invaluable experience of many things, such as: